TheExiledTheory/TinderSwiper/README.md

     * Before running this program, you want to make sure you update your X-AUTH-TOKEN as shown in the documentation.
     * To my knowledge a unique key is generated after a period of 7 days from issue time.
 This means the longest period of time that the bot will run on its own for is 7 days after which Tinder will revoke the token and issue a new one.
     * The X-AUTH-TOKEN is nothing more than a key witch authenticates requests made to the Tinder API.
     * If the urls for the API endpoints happen to change at any point at time, you attempt to update them yourself by using either Postman or with Chrome dev tools.
+Chrome dev tools helps to clue you into what urls are needed for get/post requests and what parameters need to be sent.
+    * If ever an error/exception is encountered, it will print a vague error statement to console and it will also notate it in the log file.
+    * As I mention in the disclaimer...the user is still required to: (a) hold a conversation upon a successful match (b) manually update stale api keys at least once a week

 ## TO DO:
     1. Create a method for updating X-AUTH-TOKEN automatically